| |

 • Be sure to allow the logs to rest before slicing them up.
 Otherwise they will fall apart when cutting.

-• Use a serrated knife.
+• Use a serrated knife or a sharp knife.

 • Oven times will vary.
 My oven requires the full 25 minutes for the first bake, set a timer for 20 minutes and if they appear to need more, simply leave them in for the extra 5 minutes.